The Smug Annoyance That is Freakonomics

 The Good Oil

 The book and website Freakonomics is a wildly successful media enterprise run by Dr Steven D. Levitt, an economics professor, and Mr Stephen J. Dubner — the Freakonomists.
 They talk of all the sort of sociological matters that we bring up on this site.
 You'd think we had something in common.
 Wrong.
-We applaud their success, but object to their theories: our guru Pierre Bourdieu stands aghast at the ideas of their guru, Gary Becker.
+We applaud their success, but object to their theories: our guru Prof Pierre Bourdieu stands aghast at the ideas of their guru, Prof Gary Becker.

 Rogue like Prince Charles

-In both the book and subsequent media manifestations, the Freakonomists spin themselves as cha-cha bright sparks: ‘rogue economists’ is their publicists' favoured term; wild and wacky yet with theoretically brilliant new takes on life and the universe.
+In both the book and subsequent media manifestations, the Freakonomists spin themselves as cha-cha bright sparks: rogue economists is their publicists' favoured term; wild and wacky yet with theoretically brilliant new takes on life and the universe.

 HRH Prince Charles, Prince of Wales